Animal Law Master of Studies in Law (MSL) Program

 Designed for Non-Lawyers

-- You can begin the program in the Fall or Spring term.
+- Begin the program in the Fall or Spring term.

 - Graduate from the part-time program in just four terms: e.g., Fall, Spring, Summer, and Fall.